bphillips201/ashleephillips.com/src/pages/case-study--data-privacy/data-privacy.md

 California Consumer Privacy Act (CCPA) went into effect on January 1, 2020.
 According to Security Intelligence, “Focusing on the rights of California residents, this legislation protects data privacy and helps individuals understand what data is collected and how it is sold or disclosed.
 Any organization interacting with Californians needs to comply.”

-Keeping up with data privacy requests is inconsistent and manual for businesses, as well as for MINDBODY employees.
+The process of keeping up with data privacy requests is manual for MINDBODY employees.
 Customer support has to track, manage, and communicate the requests to the corresponding businesses and internal MB teams for processing—taking over 40 hours of support each month.

-Since the internal process is very manual and subject to error, Legal identified it as a risk.
+Legal identified this inefficiency as a risk.

 ### Solution

-Client-facing: Use the same content already built for the GDPR requirements
+Client-facing: Use the content already provided for the GDPR requirements

 Customer-facing: Build a page for them to easily track and manage their clients’ data requests